TypeTime/TypeIsland/README.md

 **Required Must-have Stories**

-* User views tutorial on first launch
-* User can access settings and stats
+- [ ] User can access settings and stats
-* User can purchase new features for their island from the shop
+- [ ] User can purchase new features for their island from the shop
-* User can battle monsters via challenges for gold
+- [ ] User can battle monsters via challenges for gold
-* By successfully completing a challenge, the user damages the monster.
+- [ ] By successfully completing a challenge, the user damages the monster.
 If the user fails, they take damage.
-* Challenges get increasingly harder over time, with monsters rewarding more gold as well.
+- [ ] Challenges get increasingly harder over time, with monsters rewarding more gold as well.
-* Upon death gold is rewarded and they return to their hub
+- [ ] Upon death gold is rewarded and they return to their hub
-* Gold, unlocks, stats, and settings are saved across restarts
+- [ ] Gold, unlocks, stats, and settings are saved across restarts
+- [x] User faces an infinite list of random words, which will provide the basis of the challenges
+- [x] User sees animated attacks on correct keystrokes

 **Optional Nice-to-have Stories**

-* Certain words may be in a different text color and will act as powerups if typed correctly
+- [ ] Certain words may be in a different text color and will act as powerups if typed correctly
-* Multiply damage done if user has a combo going, which will be based on their speed and accuracy
+- [ ] Multiply damage done if user has a combo going, which will be based on their speed and accuracy
-* animation for attacking
+- [ ] User views tutorial on initial launch

 ### 2. Screen Archetypes